Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Simulation study

 \section{Simulation study}

-We carried out two different simulations that demonstrate the performance of the FCR-adjusted selective-SDCI procedure using the MQC interval.
-In Section \ref{subsec:dependency} of the appendix we report the results of a third simulation, in which we investigated selective-SDCI procedures under dependency.
+We carried out two different simulations that demonstrate the performance of the BY-adjusted Selective-SDCI procedure using the MQC interval.
+Additionally, in Section S.2 (see supplement) we report the results of a simulation in which we examined Selective-SDCI procedures under dependency.
 The first simulation illustrates the asymmetric shape of the MQC intervals and its increased power to classify the sign of parameters over the BH directional procedure.
 We took $m=200$ parameters where $\theta_1,...,\theta_{160}$ were sampled from an exponential distribution with mean $0.5$, and $\theta_{161},..., \theta_{200}$ were sampled from a $N(3,1)$ distribution.
-Each $\theta_1$ was then randomly assigned a positive or a negative sign.
+Each $\theta_i$ was then randomly assigned a positive or a negative sign.
 The independent observations are $Y_1,...,Y_{200}$ with $Y_i \sim N(\theta_i, 1)$.
 Figure~\ref{fig:simulation} shows the constructed intervals for positive $\theta_i$ when the procedure of Definition \ref{def:fcr-ssdci} is equipped with the MQC interval ($\psi=0.85$) and applied at level $q=0.2$.
 A total of 74 sign-determining CIs were constructed, 32 of them for positive observations.
 The number of parameters selected is almost as large as the number selected with a BH directional procedure at level $2q = 0.4$ (77) and much larger than a BH directional procedure at level $q=0.2$ (55).
-Meanwhile, the MQC constructed CIs (vertical segments in the figure) are relatively short -- at the most part even shorter than the symmetric FCR-adjusted confidence intervals for level-$q$ BH-selected parameters (partly thanks to the fact that more parameters are selected).
+Meanwhile, the MQC constructed CIs (vertical segments in the figure) are relatively short---at the most part even shorter than the symmetric FCR-adjusted confidence intervals for level-$q$ BH-selected parameters (partly thanks to the fact that more parameters are selected).
 Out of the 74 constructed CIs 14 did not cover the respective parameter (6 of which for positive observations), a proportion of $0.19$.
 The procedure using the QC interval ($\psi=0.85$) instead of MQC, constructed the same number of intervals with a false coverage proportion of $0.15$.